hoanhan101/hraft/PROPOSAL.md

 problem.
 It has been used by etcd, HashiCorp's Consul and continued to gain its popularity.

-> Quorum size?

 ### Routing/Service Discovery

 The last piece of the system is routing/service discovery.
-At the momement, I am not sure how to do this yet.
+At the moment, I am not sure how to do this yet.
 I know that HashiCorp's Consul achieve this by DNS routing mechanism but I am not familar with its implementation.

 In Apache's Cassandra, a Distributed Hash Table is used, which maps key to specific node in the rings structure.
 Same with Amazon DynamoDB, consistent hashing is also used.
 However, that is not the same as service discovery.
+In the [final product](#final-product) section, I will give an example of service discovery behavior that I want.

 > It would be helpful if you can provide any pointers for this.